Bulgaria, the Watchtower and Blood Transfusions

 Bulgaria had an issue with the Watchtower’s refusal to participate in military service.
 For many decades, Witnesses were not allowed to engage in military service.
 Not only was combative military service disallowed, also non-combative or civilian service was also forbidden.
 Many young witnesses around the globe were jailed for such a stance, some for years.

-Other Witnesses, such as in Mexico, were permitted by the Watchtower to bribe officials to receive documentation dishonestly claiming they had completed military service.
+Other Witnesses, such as in Mexico, have been permitted by the Watchtower to bribe officials to receive documentation dishonestly claiming they had completed military service.
 See Malawi vs Mexico

 "What, though, if the State requires a Christian for a period of time to perform civilian service that is a part of national service under a civilian administration? … That is his decision before Jehovah.
 Appointed elders and others should fully respect the conscience of the brother and continue to regard him as a Christian in good standing. " Watchtower 1996 May 1 pp.20,21